rovh/Noter/README.md

 * Annotate a specific object, scene or file(.blend).

-* Create notes lists for the object or scene.
+* Create notes lists for the object, scene or file(.blend).

 * Save the text in the Blender itself so that it will be available in any file(.blend).

 * Create notes tree using nodes.
 Thus, you can do something like a schema that will represent a chain of actions, for example, for one user or for the second if you work in a team.

 * Enable Noter Splash Screen for file(.blend) so as not to forget if there is anything unfinished left when you open a file(.blend).

+* Adds operators for working on text

 Noter can be divided into several parts: